dmailloux/functional-tools/README.md

 # Functional Tools

-Fully typed utility functions to write code in a more functional style in Typescript.
+Fully typed utility functions to write Typescript in a more functional style

 ## Installation